 Ciacci Piccolomini d’Aragona

 The estate of Ciacci Piccolomini d’Aragona dates back to the 17th century.
 Alex Bianchini from Ciacci Piccolomini d’Aragona told us of his grandfather, a country worker who was the estate manager for the noble family of Piccolomini d’Aragona.
-Countess Elda Ciacci died in 1985.
-As the Countess had no children, she left the property to her long-standing estate manager Giuseppe Bianchini, Alex’s grandfather.
+When Countess Elda Ciacci died in 1985 without children, she left the property to her long-standing estate manager Giuseppe Bianchini, Alex’s grandfather.

 They have 60 hectares of vineyards and 30 hectares of organic olives.
 They produce eight different labels.
 They only use large barrels of Slovenian oak.